 For example, for Dienstag you could think of the actor James Dean riding a stag.

 For Mittwoch, think of Mitt Romney cooking food in a wok.
-For Donnerstag, you could picture yourself eating a Döner kebab.
+Or you could picture yourself eating a Döner kebab for Donnerstag.

-Use personal connections if possible: for example if you have salsa lessons every Thursday evening, then your mnemonic for Thursday could be an image of yourself dancing at your salsa class.
+Use personal connections if possible: if you have salsa lessons every Thursday evening, then your mnemonic for Thursday could be an image of yourself dancing at your salsa class.

 Don't be shy – the more outlandish and ridiculous the image, the more likely you are to remember it!
 Similarly, make it as vivid and colourful as possible.
 What does the scene smell like, sound like, and taste like?
 What emotions does it make you feel?